-Following this offering, over the next several years we are seeking to increase our direct deposits.
+Over the next several years we are seeking to increase our direct deposits.
 The growth of direct deposits will be supported by a significant investment in marketing and brand awareness.
 See "-Separation from GE and Related Financial Arrangements-Indirect Costs" above.